-How to Silence Your Mouse Clicks
+How to Make Your Mouse Silent

-Before You Start
+Before You Begin

 You can destroy your mouse if you do this incorrectly.
 Please read all steps and research anything about your mouse prior to attempting this.
 Although this is an easy project, practicing on an old mouse would be an excellent idea if you are unsure about your skill level with small electronic parts.

-Skill Level: 3/5 Moderate (some experience with small electronics preferred.)
+- Skill Level: 3/5 Moderate (some experience with small electronics preferred.)

-Estimated time to complete project: 1–2 Hours (give or take depending on skill level.)
+- Estimated time to complete project: 1–2 Hours (give or take depending on skill level.)

-Silent Mouse Clicks DIY Step by Step Tutorial
+Silent Mouse Clicks DIY Step-by-Step Tutorial

-If you work with computers a lot like I do then you may run into the annoyance of loud mouse clicks and would probably want to make a silent pc mouse for yourself.
+If you work with computers a lot like I do, then you may run into the annoyance of loud mouse clicks and would probably want to make a silent PC mouse for yourself.
 With this tutorial, you will be able to see a step-by-step guide to virtually silence your mouse.
-We first must understand why the mouse is so loud with each click, then we can fix this unwanted noise.
+We first must understand why the mouse is so loud with each click; then we can fix this unwanted noise.

 The majority of parts commonly used to make a computer mouse are manufactured with cost in mind instead of quality or performance.
 This applies to the body all the way down to the buttons.
 Most parts are made of plastic or super thin, cheap metals to save on manufacturing costs.
 This results in loud clicks when the button is pressed.

-Step 1: Acquire the Needed Tools/Materials
+Step 1.
+Acquire the Needed Tools/Materials

 What you will need for this project:

 - Screwdriver(s) for removing mouse cover and internal parts if required.
 You may need more than one type or size.
-I used a small philips head screwdriver to remove all screws required.
+I used a small Phillips head screwdriver to remove all screws required.
 This may be all that you need but be prepared to run into a special screw head that requires a different screwdriver bit to remove.

-- Small flat blade.
-Either a razor blade, small pocket knife, or a thin metal paint spatula would work.
+- Small flat blade: Either a razor blade, small pocket knife, or a thin metal paint spatula would work.
 Always use caution when using sharp blades or objects with your hands.

-- Flat working surface with good lighting.
-Preferably something away from any electrical devices since we are working on internal components of an electronic device.
-Ideally an anti-static work table setup would be ideal but it is not necessary if adequate care is taken.
+- Flat working surface with good lighting: Preferably something away from any electrical devices since we are working on internal components of an electronic device.
+Ideally, an anti-static worktable setup would be ideal, but it is not necessary if adequate care is taken.

-- Small tweezers or needle nose pliers.
-Personally, I can work on very small devices without the use of tools such as tweezers or needle nose pliers, but for this project you will most likely need them.
+- Small tweezers or needle-nose pliers: Personally, I can work on very small devices without the use of tools such as tweezers or needle-nose pliers, but for this project, you will most likely need them.

-- Scissors.
-This is for cutting the foam we will be putting inside the mouse switch.
+- Scissors: This is for cutting the foam we will be putting inside the mouse switch.
 You should use the best pair you can get a hold of as this is a very small piece of foam we are cutting.
 It will need to be accurately cut in order to work correctly.
 A sharp razor blade can be carefully used in place of scissors if you do not have any.

-- Small piece of high grade memory foam or similar material.
-This is the most important piece of making the mouse clicks silent.
-Without this it will not work correctly.
+- Small piece of high-grade memory foam or similar material: This is the most important piece of making the mouse clicks silent.
+Without this, it will not work correctly.
 A similar material may be used if you do not have access to any memory foam.
 I used my memory foam from a piece cut from an old Tempur-Pedic Memory Foam Pillow.
 A hard foam such as Styrofoam will not work!
 It must be soft but snap back into place like memory foam does.

-- Magnifying lenses if needed.
-I did not need any magnification lenses to do this project except when I was taking some of the pictures for the tutorial.
-I have pretty good eye sight but if you don't then you will probably appreciate having a magnifying tool handy.
+- Magnifying lenses (if needed): I did not need any magnification lenses to do this project except when I was taking some of the pictures for the tutorial.
+I have pretty good eyesight, but if you don't, then you will probably appreciate having a magnifying tool handy.

 Memory foam is used because it stays true to its shape longer than cheap foam.
 It also has a tighter density than cheaper foam.
 When compressed inside the switch, the memory foam sandwiches the metal contact tab and fully dampens the sound of contact between metal tab and the plastic body of the switch.
 Cheaper and lower density foam will most likely work but may not fully dampen the sound from the switch.